 17 Marlborough was built ca. 1865 by wholesale dry good merchant George Howe.
 He and his wife, Susan Boylston (Walker) Howe, lived at 36 Beacon and had 17 Marlborough built as the home of their son and daughter-in-law, George Dudley Howe and Alice Lloyd (Greenwood) Howe.
 George Dudley Howe was a dry goods merchant in his father’s firm.

-The land on which 17 Marlborough was built was part of a larger tract of land originally purchased from the Commonwealth of Massachusetts on November 6, 1858, by George Goss.
+The land on which 17 Marlborough was built was part of a larger parcel of land originally purchased from the Commonwealth of Massachusetts on November 6, 1858, by George Goss.
 He and his partner, Norman Carmine Munson, were the contractors responsible for filling the Commonwealth’s Back Bay lands.
-The original tract ran from where 9 Marlborough would be built west to Berkeley Street.
-On the same day he purchased the land, George Goss subdivided in into smaller parcels and sold them to several different buyers, many of whom then resold them to others.
+The original parcel ran from where 9 Marlborough would be built west to Berkeley Street, comprising 17 lots with either 24 foot or 25 foot frontages.
+On the same day he purchased the land, George Goss sold the lots to nine different buyers, who then resold them to others.

 George Howe purchased the land for 17 Marlborough on March 1, 1864, from Harriet (Upham) Putnam, the wife of merchant John Pickering Putnam.
 Harriet Putnam had purchased the lot on January 17, 1863, from Ebenezer Rockwood Hoar, part of a parcel he had purchased from George Goss.
 Ebenezer Hoar was an attorney and associate justice of the Massachusetts Supreme Judicial Court and later would serve as US Attorney General in the administration of President Ulysses S. Grant.
 He and his wife, Caroline D. (Brooks) Hoar, lived in Concord.